 Incurring a Spinal Cord Injury can have serious, long-term socio-economic consequences along with medical effects on you and your family.
 Getting the right rehabilitation or therapy can enhance independence and improve the quality of life even after the injury.
 Additionally, it can reduce the risks of chronic health conditions and restore nerve functions in partial injuries.
 A regenerative rehabilitation program usually comprises of:

-stem cell therapy 5
+Cell therapy 5

 Cell Therapy